Social Companion Robots to Reduce Isolation: A Perception Change Due to COVID-19: Results

-Accepting social robots as companions might also depend on their capabilities and the tasks that they are designed for.
-While we did not find any preference towards a specific task, getting involved in games, helping in exercises, getting involved in a chitchat, playing music, and reminding people about tasks, events, etc. were considered as the most preferred tasks for a companion robot, while ``dancing" was preferred the least.
-When asked about the capabilities of the robots, we found ``not requiring any maintenance" to be one of the important elements for social robots, and, interestingly, social capabilities such as ``recognizing you", ``ability to show emotions", and ``having a specific behaviour that one prefers" to be considered even more important than technical soundness, such as ``not making mistakes".
-Thus, it indicates that participants prefer a social robot that is robust but do not necessarily require an advanced level of rational behaviour.
+We further studied different social and technical capabilities of robots and asked which one/ones the participants believed to be the most important in a companion social robot.
+We found ``not requiring any maintenance" and ``recognizing you" to be two of the important elements for social robots, and, interestingly, social capabilities such as ``recognizing you", ``ability to show emotions", and ``having a specific behaviour that one prefers" to be considered even more important than technical soundness, i.e., ``not making mistakes".
+Thus, it indicates that participants prefer a social companion robot that is technically robust but they do not necessarily ask for an advanced level of rational intelligent behaviour.
+The results are shown in Figure~\ref{fig:elements}.

+We further conducted binomial tests to check whether the differences were significant.
+Among these elements, ``not requiring much maintenance" and ``recognizing you" were selected significantly more than all others (significance levels ranged from $p<.05$ to $p<.0001$; the difference between these two elements were not significant).
+Also, ``Not making mistakes" was selected significantly less than all other elements (significance levels changed from $p<.05$ to $p<.0001$).
+This suggested that along with not requiring maintenance, social capabilities might be even more important than not making mistakes in a social companion robot.
+This confirmed H5.